ibi/wf-extension-tutorial/README.md

-# Building an IBI Chart Extension: A Step by Step Guide for Web Developers #
+# Building an ibi™ Chart Extension: A Step by Step Guide for Web Developers #

-This is a step-by-step guide on how to integrate a javascript-based visualization (**JS Viz**), such as D3, within WebFOCUS using the WebFOCUS (**WF**) Extension API.
+This is a step-by-step guide on how to integrate a javascript-based visualization (**JS Viz**), such as D3, within WebFOCUS® using the WebFOCUS® (**WF**) Extension API.

 By wrapping the **JS Viz** within the **WF** extension API, this visualization will become available to be used by **WF** authoring tools such as InfoAssist and Designer.